 Now we have our data split into two columns instead of one.
 If you wanted, you could use text facets on the genus column to see how many of each genus were identified.
 From the genus column pull down menu, select Facet->Text facet In the facet window, click on Sort by count to sort the facets and see which genus names are the most common.

 - Another option is to do the opposite; you can concatenate (join) strings and/or values from two or more columns together.
 Let's say that we wanted to combine the information on the user id and login into one column with the format username (user id).
-For this example, we're going to create a new column to store this information using the add column based on this column feature.
+Starting with OpenRefine 3.3, there are now two ways to join columns: a fast method that doesn’t offer much flexibility and a more complex and powerful method.
+For this example, we're going to try both methods: we’ll first use OpenRefine’s Join Column option to create a new column to store this information and then use the add column based on this column feature to show some customization options.
 Depending on what you're doing, sometimes it is better to keep your data intact in its column, and create a new column of data with the changes made, so you can still refer to the original column's values, if need be.

-- Give the new column the name User.
+- Give the new column the name User2.

 - Now in order to tell OpenRefine to concatenate values from two columns, we need to use the *General Refine Expression Language (GREL).
 It is a language that allows you provide more complex instructions to OpenRefine than what you can do using menu options.
 You can use GREL to perform simple transformations on your data, such as string manipulations.